Hoagy Carmichael: Later years

-Ray Charles's classic rendition of "Georgia on My Mind", released on August 19, 1960, was a major hit.
+Ray Charles's classic rendition of "Georgia on My Mind," released on August 19, 1960, was a major hit.
 (Charles received Grammys both for Best Male Vocal and Best Popular Single that year.)
-In 1961, Carmichael was featured in an episode of The Flintstones entitled "The Hit Songwriters".
+In 1961, Carmichael was featured in an episode of The Flintstones titled "The Hit Songwriters."
 Jerry Lee Lewis recorded "Hong Kong Blues" during his final Sun sessions in 1963, but it was never released.
-In 1964, while the Beatles were exploding on the scene, Carmichael lamented, "I'll betcha I have 25 songs lying in my trunk" and no one was calling to say "have you got a real good song for such-and such an artist".
+In 1964, while the Beatles were exploding on the scene, Carmichael lamented, "I'll betcha I have 25 songs lying in my trunk" and no one was calling to say "have you got a real good song for such-and such an artist."
 (Beatles guitarist George Harrison released covers of "Baltimore Oriole" and "Hong Kong Blues" in early 1981.)
 Royalties on his standards were earning Carmichael over $300,000 a year.

 Carmichael's second memoir, Sometimes I Wonder: The Story of Hoagy Carmichael, was published in 1965.
 By 1967 he was spending time in New York, but his new songs were unsuccessful and his musical career came to a close.
 Carmichael took up other interests in retirement, including golf, coin collecting, and enjoying his two homes, one on Sunset Boulevard in Los Angeles and the other in Rancho Mirage, California.

 As he passed his 70th birthday, Carmichael's star continued to wane and was nearly forgotten in a world dominated by rock music.
-With the help and encouragement of his son, Hoagy Bix Carmichael, Carmichael participated in the PBS television show Hoagy Carmichael's Music Shop that featured jazz-rock versions of his hits by Stark Reality.
+With the help and encouragement of his son, Hoagy Bix Carmichael, Carmichael participated in the PBS television show Hoagy Carmichael's Music Shop, which featured jazz-rock versions of his hits by Stark Reality.
 He appeared on Fred Rogers's PBS show Old Friends, New Friends in 1978.
 With more time on his hands, Carmichael resumed painting, and after a long courtship he married Dorothy Wanda McKay, an actress, in 1977.